sebastianbergmann/phpunit-documentation-english/src/risky-tests.rst

-This check can be disabled by using the ``--do-not-report-useless-tests`` option on the :ref:`command-line <appendixes.cli-options.execution>` or by setting ``beStrictAboutTestsThatDoNotTestAnything="false"`` in PHPUnit's :ref:`XML configuration file <appendixes.configuration>`.
+This check can be disabled by using the ``--do-not-report-useless-tests`` option on the :ref:`command-line <appendixes.cli-options.execution>` or by setting ``beStrictAboutTestsThatDoNotTestAnything="false"`` in PHPUnit's :ref:`XML configuration file <appendixes.xml-configuration-file>`.

 Conversely, a test that is attributed with ``PHPUnit\Framework\Attributes\DoesNotPerformAssertions`` but still performs assertions will also be considered risky.
 This check is always active and cannot be disabled.